 According to a study by Upfront, 82% of VCs are worried about what to expect from 2016.

 The Dotcom-bubble lead to a temporary decrease of 50% of the amount of invested venture capital in Europe.
 Considering the long-term, the amount of available venture capital has risen enormously during the last 30 years.

-However, contrary to development in the U.S., in Germany the VC-investment total has not yet reached it’s peak from before the financial crisis of 2008 again.
+However, contrary to development in the U.S., in Germany, the VC-investment total has not yet reached its peak from before the financial crisis of 2008 again.

 Investors require more than a pitch-deck with guessed revenue development to minimize their risks.
 Many want to see a prototype or even a validated business model.

-The Lean Startup-prophets are “to blame” for this development, namely Steve Blank, Bill Aulet und Eric Ries Aulet, (Disciplined Entrepreneurship, Ries, Lean Startup and Blank et.al.
+The Lean Startup-prophets are “to blame” for this development, namely Steve Blank, Bill Aulet and Eric Ries Aulet, (Disciplined Entrepreneurship, Ries, Lean Startup and Blank et.al.
 The Startup Owner’s Manual).
 They teach their followers continuous validation and questioning of own hypotheses before investing too much in unproven ideas.

 VCs in Europe adopt this position as well as many founders.
 Lean has become a scholastic standard and should be required reading for today’s founders.